tempse/PS-generate/docs/remove-backup-seeds.md

 ### Algorithm outline

-1) Import a rate table in CSV format.
+1) Import a prescale table in CSV format.

 1) Loop over the seeds, for each seed do...
     1) Create all possible pairings between the current seeds and all other